Joe Trohman

-Joseph Mark Trohman (born September 1, 1984) is an American musician, singer, and record producer.
-He is best known as the lead guitarist and backing vocalist of the American rock band Fall Out Boy, as well as the lead guitarist for heavy metal supergroup the Damned Things.
+Joseph Mark Trohman (born September 1, 1984) is an American musician.
+He is the lead guitarist and backing vocalist of the rock band Fall Out Boy, as well as the lead guitarist for heavy metal supergroup the Damned Things.
 Fall Out Boy began in 2001 as Trohman and Pete Wentz's side project from the hardcore punk scene they were involved with, and the band has scored four number one albums on the US Billboard 200, as well as numerous platinum and multi platinum singles in the US and abroad.

-After a three year long hiatus, Fall Out Boy announced a comeback with a new album, tour, and single in February 2013.
-Since then, the band has released three full-length albums, along with two EPs, a remix album, and a second greatest-hits compilation.
+After a five-year hiatus, Fall Out Boy announced a comeback with a new album, tour, and single in February 2013.
+Since then, the band has released four full-length albums, along with two EPs, a remix album, and a second greatest-hits compilation.

 Early life

 The son of a cardiologist, Trohman was born in Hollywood, Florida.
-He was raised in South Russell, Ohio before his family moved to the Chicago area.
+He was raised in South Russell, Ohio, before his family moved to the Chicago area.
 His family is Jewish, although he noted to JVibe, "I think we were more Jewish culturally than we were religiously because after my brother's bar mitzvah, we stopped going to synagogue entirely."
 Trohman attended New Trier High School in Winnetka, Illinois, and played bass with fellow Fall Out Boy band member Pete Wentz in a band called Arma Angelus.

-Musical career
+Career

 Trohman became involved with the Chicago hardcore punk scene, with his first band being Voices Still Heard he formed with friends.
 At the age of fifteen he taught himself how to play guitar, and at age sixteen, he joined local band Arma Angelus and spent a summer touring as the group's bassist.
 He developed a friendship with the group's singer, Pete Wentz, and the pair discussed forming a more melodic band influenced by groups such as Green Day.
 Trohman then met Patrick Stump in a Borders bookstore, and recruited him to join the band, which was subsequently named Fall Out Boy.

 With bassist Pete Wentz as Fall Out Boy's primary lyricist and vocalist Patrick Stump as the primary composer, Fall Out Boy reached mainstream success with its major label debut, From Under the Cork Tree.
 Released in 2005 by Island Records, the album debuted on the US Billboard 200 at No. 9, won several awards and achieved triple platinum status after selling more than 3.5 million albums in the United States.
 The album spawned two top 10 hits; "Sugar, We're Goin Down" which reached No. 8 on the Billboard Hot 100 and has sold more than 4.5 million copies in the US as of 2019, as well as "Dance, Dance" which peaked at No. 9 and certified triple platinum.
 To support the album, the band headlined tours around the world in 2005 and 2006.